Vishwarrior26/LastfmSnap/README.md

 # LastfmSnap

-LastfmSnap is a project designed to give last.fm users fine access to their data by helping them access snapshots of their listneing history.
+LastfmSnap is a project designed to give last.fm users fine access to their data by helping them access snapshots of their listening history.
 The project is built using Python, and though there is a basic CLI, it isn't fully functional yet.
 A fully functional CLI is definetly a goal, and some other goals include a GUI, more time options, graphs, export to CSV/TXT, & perhaps even a webpage.

 ## Usage